lordfpx/AnotherBrick/README.md

   It's a pack of utilities functions:
   * AB.fn.isJson(string)
     return true is a string can be parsed to JSON format to prevent famous Uncaught SyntaxError: Unexpected token ;-)
+  * AB.fn.uniqueElByAttributeValue(array of elements, attribute to check value) return the same array but keeping only elements with unique attribute value

 * ## AB-mediaQuery